MurdocAV/FMTest/README.md

 - CSS 3 and JS

 How they were used:

-React - Used different components to split text boxes from Material U.I.
+Used different components to split text boxes from Material U.I.
 Component API's (source: https://material-ui.com/).
 Using customized inputs to provide an aesthetic simmilar to Facebook, NZ Govt's Real Me, and Google's Log in.
 Redux for simple ad hoc data handling which would be turned into a SQL database for live production use

 --> 21 August 2019: Didn't get the job :'(